schickta/Adszu/README.md

 * AdszuDesktop: A "thick client" .NET application (WinForms) that communicates with the Adszu plaform, and enables administrators to set up new Ad accounts, and create and deploy ads to the server.

 * WP7AdFinder: This Windows Phone 7 application (Silverlight) demonstrates the consumer capabilities of the platform.
-It enables the user to scan a QR Code with their WP7 phone, then send the code to the Adszu platform which analyzes the code, determines the most-appropriate ads to display.
+It enables the user to scan a QR Code with their WP7 phone, then send the code to the Adszu platform which analyzes the code, and determines the most-appropriate ads to display.
 WP7AdFinder displays the ads returned by the platform.

+The Adszu concept and source code is copyright by Todd Schick and is for demonstration purposes only.
+It may not be used for any purpose without written permission by Todd Schick.